The Philosophical Side of Genealogy

 Genealogy is not a new activity and it is not isolated to any one culture.
 It bridges across all cultures and all eras.
 At its root, genealogy satisfies basic human curiosity.
 These needs can be summed up in three fundamental questions:

 • The Past – Where do I come from?

 • The Present – Why am I here?

 • The Future – What is going to happen to me?

-Another philosophical approach can be defined by taking a family tree and flipping it on its head.
+Another way to look at the issue is to take a family tree and flip it on its head.
 In other words, invert the timeline of a family tree and look at it from the perspective of one of your ancestors.
 From their point of view, you would represent the future.
-Such a simple exercise produces a profound truth: you are the end product of many generations that came before you.
+Such a simple exercise produces a profound truth: you are the final end product of the many generations that came before you.